Check back for new workshop dates

-SeaStar’s workshops are free, and designed for caregivers of children who may have experienced trauma.
+SeaStar offers free workshops for caregivers of children who may have experienced trauma.
 Workshops focus on information and strategies to help caregivers support their children, and take care of themselves.

 What can I expect at SeaStar's workshops?